Pablo-source/Shiny-app-using-COVID-data/README.md

 - "time_series_covid19_deaths_global.csv",
 - "time_series_covid19_recovered_global.csv"

-These three files are the COVID indicators: new, deaths and recovered cases that we will merge with population data to obtain specific population reates to compare values across countries.
+These three files are the COVID indicators used in the Shiny app: new, deaths and recovered cases merged with population data to obtain specific population reates to allow comparisons across countries.